Explanation of Course Numbers

 ANAT 6130.
 Clinically Oriented Human Embryology.
 3 Credits.

 The mechanisms of human embryology with clinical correlations of embryological development.
 Developmental control mechanisms and development of basic organ systems.
 Molecular control of development.
 Assisted reproductive technologies.
 Congenital birth defects.
 Demonstration labs and online animations for clinical correlates.
-Restricted to students enrolled in the Graduate Certificate in Anatomical and Translational Sciences program.
-Recommended background: introductory course in biology or its equivalent.
-Same as ANAT 2130.
+Restricted to students in the graduate certificate in anatomical and translational sciences program.
+Recommended background: Introductory course in biology.
+Credit cannot be earned for this course and ANAT 2130.

 The normal histological structure of cells, tissues, and organs of the human body with emphasis on clinical relevance; structural/functional correlates at both the light and electron microscopic levels; alterations in normal histology through disease or injury and the etiology of various disease states; integration of histological concepts with clinical correlates.
-Restricted to students in either the Graduate Certificate in Anatomical and Translational Sciences (GCATS) or Special Master's in Anatomical and Translational Sciences (M-ATS) program.
+Restricted to students in the graduate certificate in anatomical and translational sciences (GCATS) or master's in anatomical and translational sciences (M-ATS) programs.
 Prerequisites: BISC 1111 and BISC 2202.

 ANAT 6182.
-Fundamentals of Regenerative Biology and Systems Physiology.
+Fundamentals of Translational Science.
 4 Credits.

 ANAT 6203.
 Human Developmental Anatomy.
 1 Credit.